Frost-group/CNF-Sign-Problem/README.md

 The current funcionality includes:

-- Maximisation of the average sign via an applied data tranformation using a continous normalizing flows implementation,
+- Calculation of the average sign dependence on an inferred backflow transformation via maximum likelihood estimation of simulation data using continous normalizing flows,
-- Generation of exact input data from an adjusted existing stochastic ring polymer path integral simulation code.
+- Generation of exact input and backflow tranformation resulting data from an adjusted existing stochastic ring polymer path integral simulation code.

 ## Structure